 Know thy self by doing a little self-assessment.

 What is it that you enjoy doing?
 Not just what you did in your career or work.
 But also your hobbies, recreation, and when you were a child.
 Also, what is it that you are best at doing?
 Where do you really shine?
 What do you do that you may be considered an expert?
-Also ask those who are close to you what they think.
-Because they will have a different perspective and can maybe tell you things that you are awesome at.
+Also ask those who are close to you what they think because they will have a different perspective.
+They can tell you things that you are awesome at.
 Things that you may be overlooking.
 Any of your mastered skills are valuable.
 But focus on the ones that you really enjoy doing.
 The other skills may also be needed as you target an in-demand career for opportunities.
 But keep them as secondary because the point here is finding a great happiness and passion fit.

 Your History holds the key to unlock your future.